ivelum/djangoql-completion/README.md

 ## Usage

-First, you should create a `<textarea>` element somewhere on your page which will receive the user input and provide DjangoQL syntax completions.
-You can optionally pre-populate its contents with an existing query that user will be able to edit:
+1. Somewhere on your page, create a `<textarea>` element that can receive user input and provide DjangoQL syntax completions.
+You can optionally pre-populate its contents with an existing query that users can edit:

 ```html
 <textarea name="q">name ~ "war" and author.name = "Tolstoy"</textarea>
 ```

-Next, load the completion widget styles.
-If you're using Webpack with [css-loader](https://webpack.js.org/loaders/css-loader/), you can import it right from your JavaScript code:
+2. Load the completion widget styles.
+If you're using Webpack with [css-loader](https://webpack.js.org/loaders/css-loader/), you can import the styles right from your JavaScript code:

 ```javascript
 import 'djangoql-completion/dist/completion.css';
 ```

-Please feel free to override the default styles to achieve the appropriate widget look and feel for your project.
+Feel free to override the default styles to make the widget look right for your project.

-Finally, initialize the completion widget for the `<textarea>` that you created:
+3. Finally, initialize the completion widget for the `<textarea>` that you created:

 ```javascript
 import DjangoQL from 'djangoql-completion';